hpcugent/Lmod-UGent/README.md

   and OS, collections from a different cluster can be used.
 However, as the cluster module is also saved as part of the collection, we need to swap in the right one.
+- The startup hook is run on starting Lmod.
+It logs the loads requested by the user and takes care of restoring the original `$LD_LIBRARY_PATH`.